shaunsingh/nix-darwin-dotfiles/README.md

 If you would like to take advantage of some of the org-mode latex features, and CalcTex, you need to install several packages

-Option 1: Install MacTex (large download, includes everything) Option 2 (recommended): Install BasicTex, install whatever it tells you to
+Option 1: Install MacTex (large download, includes everything) Option 2 (recommended): Install BasicTex run the following command (as sudo)

+``zsh
+sudo tlmgr install dvipng l3packages xcolor soul adjustbox collectbox amsmath amssymb siunitx ``

 For your convenience, you can also add the bin directory to your path